sveltejs/svelte/documentation/docs/05-misc/04-migrating-v3-to-v4.md

 ## Custom Elements with Svelte

 The creation of custom elements with Svelte has been overhauled and significantly improved.
 The `tag` option is deprecated in favor of the new `customElement` option.
 The migration script will adjust your code automatically.
-The update timing of properties has changed slightly, too. ([#8457](https://github.com/sveltejs/svelte/issues/8457))
+The update timing of properties has changed slightly as well. ([#8457](https://github.com/sveltejs/svelte/issues/8457))

 ## SvelteComponentTyped is deprecated